The programme can be followed online.

 As part of Hybrids: Forging New Realities as a Counter Narrative Futures and Melkweg Expo present a two-day programme of talks and panels.
 On Thursday 16 and Friday 17 September, artists and member organisations part of the Futures platform and guests from various fields will participate in panel discussions.
 You can look forward to hearing artists, curators, researchers, scientists, pedagogues, sociologists, anthropologists, ecologists, feminists provide an academic, artistic, and practical look at themes related to understanding hybrid ways of narrating and understanding our reality.
 The programme can only be followed online.

-Part of the program is a lecture and performance by Morehshin Allahyari on September 16: The Needed Worlds.
+Part of the programme is a lecture and performance by Morehshin Allahyari on September 16: The Needed Worlds.
 She will use personal storytelling and her work as points of departure to weave in topics such as digital colonialism, archival methodologies, and myth-thinking for building the needed worlds.

 Please refer to the schedule at the bottom of the page for detailed times.